Photo products

 How can I restore my program if I reinstalled the operation system or changed my computer?

-If you lost the back-up copy or activation code, our specialists will help you restore the software and the activation code from our data base.
-In some cases an update is required.
+If you lost the backup copy or activation code, our specialists will help you restore the software and the activation code from our database.
+In some cases, an update is required.